saqijaan/docker/Readme.md

 # Setup Instructions

-Remove .git directory from docker/.git use `rm docker/.git`
+Remove .git directory from docker/.git use `rm docker/.git -rf`

 1. Clone package to your project root and open terminal in docker folder.